eggplants/nowlibcraw/README.md

 # nowlibcraw

-WIP: Obtaining information about new materials from the library system (Available: iLiswave, LICS, Lemedio)
+WIP: Obtaining information about new materials from the library system